tl;dr — zero stays zero forever, but even a fractional amount can grow.

 Metamask is a browser extension that gives you access to your cryptocurrency whenever you’re using your browser.
 Metamask is called a wallet, though “wallet” is a confusing term, since your currency isn’t actually contained inside it.
 Metamask contains your private key.
 Your currency exists in a ledger on the blockchain and it’s accessible to whoever shows up with that unique private key.

 Sound weird?
 Well, I would argue that fiat currency is already pretty weird.
 We have accepted it as normal that what we call our money is actually just some entries in a bank’s ledger someplace.
-With cryptocurrency like Ethereum or Bitcoin, it’s a decentralized ledger, so while the currency lives on the blockchain, it belongs only to you by way of your private key.
+With cryptocurrency like Ether or Bitcoin, it’s a decentralized ledger, so while the currency lives on the blockchain, it belongs only to you by way of your private key.

 A Bit Deeper – Get a Hardware Wallet